octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.11 - 2024-06-03 =
+* Added support for importing properties in the OpenImmo format
+* Set correct published date for properties imported from Vebra Alto, using the created date send in the data
+* Use better filename when downloading archived file.
+Relevant for formats that send the data via FTP
+* Declared compatibility with WordPress 6.5.4

 = 2.2.10 - 2024-06-03 =
 * Trim whitespace from any media URLs imported from XML or CSV